-There are two housing options for this program: living in the dormitory and making your own off campus living arrangements.
-If you choose to stay on campus, you will be accommodated in Kansai Gaidai University’s designated student dormitory, Global Commons – YUI.
+You will be living in a dormitory during this program.
 All dormitories have single-occupancy rooms equipped with a desk, bed, closet, book shelves, shoe storage box, small refrigerator, and air-conditioner.
 Internet access and linen service is available.
 There is a tatami floor living room that is a convenient place for gathering and interacting in a relaxed atmosphere.
 Shared full kitchen facilities are available for cooking.

 There is no meal plan for this program.
 You may choose to purchase meals in the cafeteria, cook, or eat out at local restaurants.